junwang4/firstdonoharm/HW1/README.md

 **STEP 1:**  Create a folder for saving the downloads.

-Suppose your current working directory is ~/git_projects/firstdonoharm (if you are not familiar with linux or unix commands, https://linuxsurvival.com/ has a nice tutorial on basic linux commands.)
+Suppose your current working directory is `~/git_projects/firstdonoharm`.
+If you are not familiar with linux or unix commands, https://linuxsurvival.com/ has a nice tutorial on basic linux commands.
+BTW, `~` means home directory

 ```
 cd HW1